PlayEveryWare/eos_plugin_for_unity/docs/docs_on_docs/doc_style_guide.md

 # <div align="center">$\textcolor{deeppink}{\textsf{Overview}}$</div> </div><a name="overview" />

 There are two main types of documentation for this project: normal documentation (like this document) and README documentation.
-README documentation style guide is a sub-set of the documentation style guide.
-Read more about that [here](readme-style.md).
+README documentation style guide is a sub-set of the documentation style guide. ~~Read more about that [here].~~ (README-speciic documentation guide is coming soon).

 The purpose of this document is to describe a standard which all other documents should follow.
 Use and follow this guide when creating new documentation for the project.